dehlirious/BanIPs-CF/README.md

 # BanIPs-CF
-This PHP script is used to easily turn nginx logs into banned IPs (via Cloudflare)
+This PHP script is made to easily Ban/Unban IPs via Cloudflare API This PHP script can also parse NGINX logs (Multiple lines) and ban the IPs